Sponsor a bee today!

 I’m a retired trapeze artist now studying Biomedical Science and planning to study Medicine afterwards.
 I manage the bees at the Bardykes Farm Nursery School in Blantyre and I’m also on the committee of the Glasgow and Districts Beekeepers Association.
 I was a patient at the GRI many years ago as a child so it’s great to be able to give back to such an important place with an incredible history that I may even end up working in one day!

-Kate Stevens & Hilary Wilson
+Dr Kate Stevens & Dr Hilary Wilson

 We are both doctors at Glasgow Royal Infirmary and we are the latest members of the beekeeping community.
 With the helpful instruction from Mike Duncan who also has a hive at the Royal, we now have responsibility for the fourth hive.

-We are relatively new to beekeeping and recently completed the introductory course at the Ayr and District Beekeeping Association.
+We are relatively new to beekeeping and recently completed the introductory course at the Ayr and District beekeeping Association.

 Our Gardens